-The passage of Oregon Senate Bill 41 (2019) adjusted existing fees and established new fees collected under ORS 468B.405.
+The passage of Oregon Senate Bill 41 (2019) established new fees collected under ORS 468B.405.
 The additional revenue has resulted in the anticipated additional revenue that has allowed DEQ to fully staff existing positions, and hire an additional staff person to provide Geographic Information Systems support of preparedness activities.
 The fee increases also allowed for an ending balance adequate to cover program activity costs into the next fiscal year, as industry fee payers had requested.